Ertugrul-Pakdamar/42_ring0_libft/README.md

 - `ft_lstiter` — Applies a function to each node's content.
 - `ft_lstmap` — Creates a new list by applying a function to each node of the original list.

-Each function is thoroughly tested and written according to the Norme of 42 School.
-This library provides a solid foundation for building more complex C programs.

 ---

 ## 🧠 Project Objectives